openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 and then boot the board.

 The FPGA will reset multiple times during the test, and it might take approx. 24-36 hours to finish the test.

+**NOTE**: The USB stick which contains the ESP partition might cause grub to unable to find the bootable partition (only in the FPGA).
+If that's the case, please remove the USB stick and run the ACS tests.
+ESP partition can be mounted after the platform is booted to linux at the end of the ACS tests.

 FVP instructions for ACS image and run